Direct Measurement of the Forbidden $2^{3\!}S_1 \rightarrow 3^{3\!}S_1$ Atomic Transition in Helium: Experimental determination of Excited state lifetime

 where \(A_{ul}\) denotes the Einstein \(A\) coefficient for the transition between the upper \(u\) and the lower state \(l\).
 For the \(\UpperState\) state of helium the major contributions to the state lifetime are from the transitions to the \(\MidState\) states, which have respective Einstein \(A\) coefficients \(J=0\) \(A = 3.095(9)\times 10^{6}\)~\(\text{s}^{\text{-}1}\), \(J=1\) \(A = 9.28(3)\times 10^{6}\)~\(\text{s}^{\text{-}1}\), and \(J=2\) \(A = 1.55(5)\times 10^{7}\)~\(\text{s}^{\text{-}1}\) \cite{NISTASD}.
 Hence the theoretically expected state lifetime of the \(\UpperState\) state is \(\tau = 35.9(2)\)~ns.

-\subsection{Experimental determination of Excited state lifetime}
+\section{Experimental determination of Excited state lifetime}

-The scattering probability distribution in frequency space of an individual transition forms a Lorentzian distribution, whose linewidth, or more precisely full width half maximum (FWHM), \(\Gamma\) is related to the state lifetime of the excited state of the transition \(\tau\) by \(\tau = 1/(2\pi \Gamma)\).
-However, the experimentally measured values of the absorption linewidth, \(\Gamma_d = 5.74(28)\)~MHz and \(\Gamma_h=5(1)\)~MHz (see Fig.~\ref{fig:427nm_signal} and Fig.~\ref{fig:427nm_signal_heating} respectively in main text), is broadened by a number of factors; primarily our effective laser linewidth, and the mean field broadening, whose FWHM we denote \(\Gamma_{l}\), and \(\Gamma_{mf}\) respectively.
+The scattering probability distribution in frequency space of an individual transition has a fundamental limit of a Lorentzian distribution, whose linewidth, or more precisely full width half maximum (FWHM), \(\Gamma\) is related to the state lifetime of the excited state of the transition \(\tau\) by \(\tau = 1/(2\pi \Gamma)\).

+Due primarily to the finite laser linewidth, and Gaussian profile, of the probe laser the measured signal of the transition takes the form of a Voigt distribution.
+In order to extract the underlying Lorentzian profile of the transition we fit a Voigt profile to the measured data (see Fig.~\ref{fig:427nm_signal} and Fig.~\ref{fig:427nm_signal_heating} respectively in main text).
+We ensure that the Gaussian component of the Voigt profile is largely produced by the laser line profile as described in Sec.\ref{sec:laser_linewidth}.
+The Voigt profile hence directly gives the Lorentzian linewidth, which we find to be \(\Gamma_d = 3.2(10)\)~MHz for the direct detection method, and \(\Gamma_h=4(3)\)~MHz for the heating method, with the uncertainties given by the confidence interval of the respective fits.
+This gives us our value for the excited state (\(\UpperState\)) lifetime of \(\tau = 50(16)\)~ns for the direct detection method and \(\tau = 40(30)\)~ns for the heating method.

-The effective laser line width was measured by taking the standard deviation of the calibration data, see Fig.\ref{fig:wm_model}, which can be converted to a FWHM assuming the distribution is Gaussian by multiplying by \(2\sqrt{2 \ln(2)}\) giving \(\Gamma_{l} = 1.9(7)\)~MHz, where the error is calculated from the standard error of the sample standard deviation of normally distributed data.
-An approximate value for the mean field broadening can be obtained from the mean field shift calculated above, hence for both methods we have \(\sigma_{mf} \sim 0.01\)~MHz, which converted to a FWHM is \(\Gamma_{mf} \sim 0.024\)~MHz.
+The other primary source of broadening is the mean field effect, however this is negligible compared to the laser linewidth.
+An approximate value for the mean field broadening can be obtained from the mean field shift calculated in Sec.~\ref{sec:freq_shifts}, hence for both methods we have \(\sigma_{mf} \sim 0.01\)~MHz, which converted to a FWHM is \(\Gamma_{mf} \sim 0.024\)~MHz, far below that of the laser linewidth.